u16052642/thrive_erp_documentation/documentation-16.0/content/administration/install/deploy.rst

          location /web/filestore {
              internal;
-             alias /path/to/odoo/data-dir/filestore;
+             alias /path/to/Thrive Bureau ERP/data-dir/filestore;
          }

-     In case you don't know what is the path to your filestore, start Odoo with the :option:`--x-sendfile <odoo-bin --x-sendfile>` option and navigate to the ``/web/filestore`` URL directly via Odoo (don't navigate to the URL via NGINX).
+     In case you don't know what is the path to your filestore, start Thrive Bureau ERP with the :option:`--x-sendfile <Thrive Bureau ERP-bin --x-sendfile>` option and navigate to the ``/web/filestore`` URL directly via Thrive Bureau ERP (don't navigate to the URL via NGINX).
 This logs a warnings, the message contains the configuration you need.